Oils Oils, Fats & Health

 All sides seem to be in agreement that monounsaturated fats are pretty safe, promote arterial health and may reduce risk of cancer, but monounsaturates dominate only in olive oil, canola oil and nut oils.
 Polyunsaturates dominate in all other vegetable oils.
 Canola oil is suspected of other evils (O17) and nut oils are expensive and have a low smoke point, so that pretty much leaves olive oil.

 Polyunsaturated oils are far more vulnerable to rancidity, and the products of rancidity are often free radical carcinogens (promoting cancer).
-Opponents of the vegetable oil industry say polyunsaturates are so vulnerable to rancidity that the heat of cooking causes them to go rancid.
-The vegetable oil industry, while admitting vulnerability to rancidity, says it doesn't happen in normal cooking usage, but these oils have been found completely unsuitable for restaurant deep fry use.
+Opponents of the vegetable oil industry say polyunsaturates are so vulnerable to rancidity that the heat of cooking causes them to go rancid almost immediately.
+The vegetable oil industry, while admitting vulnerability to rancidity, says it doesn't happen in normal cooking usage, but these oils have been found completely unsuitable for restaurant deep fry use - they start to stink within a couple of hours of use.

-While studies tend to show polyunsaturated fats to promote (vs. cause) cancer growth (O6.
+While studies tend to show polyunsaturated fats promote (vs. cause) cancer growth (O6.
 O7), much more study needs to be done.
-Most of the studies so far have been small and on rats but enough evidence is accumulating to take this point seriously.
+Most of the studies so far have been small and on rats, but enough evidence is accumulating to take this point seriously.

 One thing that is showing up fairly strongly though is that one class of polyunsaturated oils, called Omega-3 fatty acids appears to suppress cancer.
-Omega-3 oils are found mainly in oily fish, flaxseed oil and canola oil (O8, O9) but the vegetable versions are different from the fish versions known to be beneficial - again more study is needed.
+Omega-3 oils are found mainly in oily fish, crustaceans, flaxseed oil and canola oil (O8) but the vegetable forms are different from the fish and crustacean forms and their effectiveness is in question - again more study is needed.
+Further, some research suggests Omega-3 may be damaging to the heart if not accompanied by sufficient saturated fats (O20).

-©Andrew Grygus - ajg@aaxnet.com - Linking and non-commercial use are permitted
+©Andrew Grygus - agryg@clovegarden.com - Photos on this page not otherwise credited are © cg1 Linking to and non-commercial use of this page permitted